Designing and Evaluating a Conversational Agent for Early Diagnosis of Alzheimer's Disease and Related Dementias

 \subsection{User Experience}

-We analyzed patient-reported satisfaction with the agent-led interviews to assess usability, clarity, and overall acceptability.
 As shown in Figure \ref{fig:patient_satisfaction}, participants’ responses were consistently positive across all items.
-However, item (4) \textit{Helpfulness in describing symptoms} and (5) \textit{Acceptability of the time required} elicited a small number of strongly negative responses, typically linked to technical or conversational breakdowns that could potentially be mitigated through conversation design improvements.
+However, item (4) \textit{Helpfulness in describing symptoms} and (5) \textit{Acceptability of the time required} elicited a small number of strongly negative responses, typically linked to technical or conversational breakdowns.
 Of the 30 participants, 19 completed the questionnaire.